-Oil retreats after three-day rally on renewed demand, economic growth concerns
+Oil drops after three-day rally amid economic growth concerns

-TOKYO (Reuters) - Oil prices stepped back on Friday after three straight days of gains, hurt by renewed concerns about fuel demand in light of gloomy economic growth forecasts.
+TOKYO (Reuters) - Oil prices declined on Friday after three straight days of gains, as gloomy economic growth forecasts renewed concerns over the outlook for demand.

-Brent crude was down 30 cents, or 0.5%, at $61.37 by 0122 GMT.
-The global benchmark rose nearly 1% on Thursday and is heading for a weekly gain of more than 3%.
+Brent crude LCOc1 was down 36 cents, or 0.6%, at $61.31 by 0318 GMT.
+Having risen nearly 1% on Thursday, the global benchmark was still set for a weekly gain of more than 3%.

-The strong weekly rise in oil prices was underpinned by a surprise decline in U.S. inventories of crude and optimism about more efforts to support prices by OPEC and its allies.
+The strong weekly rise was underpinned by a surprise decline in U.S. inventories of crude and optimism about more efforts to support prices by OPEC and its allies.

-Yet, on the whole, economic growth and oil demand concerns continue to be a key driver of prices.
+Yet, concerns over weakening economic growth remained the fundamental driver for prices.

+“Slowing global activity will see demand drop, so the reality is that oil rallies will be limited,” said Jeffrey Halley, senior market analyst at OANDA.
+“It won’t take much too pull the rug out from under oil’s feet.”

-Economists in a Reuters poll said a steeper decline in global economic growth remains more likely than a synchronized recovery, even as multiple central banks dole out rounds of monetary easing.
+Economists in a Reuters poll said a steeper decline in global economic growth remains more likely than a synchronised recovery, even as multiple central banks dole out rounds of monetary easing.

+Graphic: Reuters Poll - 2020 economic growth forecast revisions from July survey, here

 Another Reuters poll of economists found the recent truce in the U.S.-China trade war is not an economic turning point and has done nothing to reduce the risk that the United States could slip into recession in the next two years.